-Undocumented students have the opportunity to study abroad through the Department of Homeland Security's Deferred Action for Childhood Arrivals memorandum (DACA).
-This page is intended to provide general information to students, parents and university employees regarding DACA and study abroad.
+Undocumented students have the opportunity to participate in Global Education programs through the Department of Homeland Security's Deferred Action for Childhood Arrivals memorandum (DACA).
+This page is intended to provide general information to students, parents and university employees regarding DACA and Global Education.
 This information is not to be considered as legal advice and should not be relied upon as such.

 - DACAmented individuals can apply for specific permission to leave and re-enter the United States for employment, humanitarian and educational reasons, including potentially studying abroad on approved university programs, using a travel document known as Advance Parole.

 - Despite possessing this advance permission to return to the United States, a returning DACA recipient is considered an applicant for admission and could still be subject to removal proceedings based upon applicable grounds of inadmissibility.

 - The fact that the Advance Parole document was issued by U.S. Citizenship and Immigration Services (USCIS) does not mean that it can be safely used by all DACA students.

 - Depending on the DACA student’s specific immigration history, departure from the U.S. and attempted use of an Advance Parole Document may not result in their successful return to the U.S. and could have serious negative consequences for their future immigration process.